cyclejs-community/cycle-keyboard/README.md

 ```

 ## Notes
 The driver provides the streams as `up$`, `down$`, and `press$`(read $ as `stream`).

-The streams are xstream streams.
+These streams are xstream streams.

-The events emitted include an additional `displayKey` property which is a string of the key used in the events.
+The events emitted include the original event in the `event` property, and an additional `displayKey` property which is a string representation of the key used in the events.
 The `keypress` event has an additional `displayChar` property which is a string of the character that was typed.